RylanSchaeffer/rylanschaeffer.github.io/content/research.md

 ## Publications

-### In Preparation

-- _Schaeffer_, et al. Are Emergent Abilities of Large Language Models a Mirage?
-2023.

-- _Schaeffer_ \*, _Khona_ \*, Fiete.
-Self-Supervised Learning of Efficient Algebraic Codes Generates Grid Cells.
-2023.

 ### Preprint

 - _Schaeffer_, et al. An Introductory Tutorial on Double Descent: What Double Descent Is and Why It Occurs.
-2023.
+Arxiv 2023.

 ### Under Review

+### Accepted

+- _Schaeffer_, Mirando, Koyejo.
+Are Emergent Abilities of Large Language Models a Mirage? __NeurIPS 2023 (Oral)__.

+- _Schaeffer_, _Khona_, Ma, Eyzaguirre, Koyejo, Fiete.
+Self-Supervised Learning of Representations for Space Generates Multi-Modular Grid Cells. __NeurIPS 2023__.

 - Bricken, _Schaeffer_, Olshausen, Kreiman.
 Emergence of Sparse Representations from Noise. __ICML 2023__.

-### Accepted

 - _Schaeffer_, Khona, Fiete.
 No Free Lunch from Deep Learning in Neuroscience: A Case Study through Models of the Entorhinal-Hippocampal Circuit. __NeurIPS 2022__.